TuftsCTSI/N3C/reports/02-february.md

 * Assigned specific roles and responsibilities to team members to ensure effective collaboration and progress towards deliverables
 * Utilized feedback and insights from stakeholders to improve the mapping process and develop strategies for identifying and filling gaps in the OMOP Vocabulary

+## Next Steps
+* Extend MIMIC4-to-OMOP-via-SSSOM mapping collection
+* Extend Flowsheets-to-OMOP-via-SSSOM mapping collection
+* Optimize the Python tool for converting SSSOM mapping table into OMOP CDM format
+* Revise and improve the developed documentation
+* Extend collection of candidate OMOP Extension concepts to be added to the OMOP Vocabulary and process them according to the developed algorithm
+* Continue working on ECTO incorporation in the OMOP Vocabulary
+* Consider which additional ontologies or vocabularies can be useful to meet project objectives

-### Where to Find Concept Mapping Work
+## Where to Find Concept Mapping Work
-To access the deliverables, interested individuals can visit the corresponding directory (link) on the CD2H GitHub
+To access the deliverables, interested individuals can visit the corresponding directory on the CD2H GitHub.